raatiks/homelab/setup_instructions.md

 | SIEM (ex: Splunk Enterprise)   | Collects, searches, alerts on logs, and builds dashboards                |
 | Log Forwarder (ex: Splunk Forwarder) | Sends logs from a source machine to the SIEM system                  |

 Make sure you write down the usernames and passwords for all the accounts (Kali Linux, Windows 10, Windows Server 2019, Splunk Enterprise, and Splunk Forwarder).
-Also record the IP addresses of the VMs.
+Also, record the IP addresses of the VMs.

 ## 1. Setting Up the Virtual Environment
 - **Hypervisor**: Choose one and install it.
 Any of these will work: VirtualBox, VMware Workstation, VMware Fusion.
-Just don’t run multiple hypervisors on the same host unless you enjoy debugging virtual hardware issues.
+Avoid running multiple hypervisors on the same host to prevent conflicts with virtual hardware.
 - **ISO Files**: Download and keep these handy:
   - [`Kali Linux`](https://cdimage.kali.org/kali-2025.2/kali-linux-2025.2-installer-amd64.iso)
   - [`Windows 10`](https://www.microsoft.com/en-us/software-download/windows10ISO)